Biographical entry Moresby, John (1830 - 1922)

 Summary

-John Moresby joined the navy as a cadet at age twelve.
+John Moresby joined the British navy as a cadet at age twelve.
 He was made captain in 1865 and in 1871 was sent to Australia (Sydney).
 Moresby spent the next three to four years travelling to places including New Zealand, Torres Strait Islands, northern Australia, New Guinea and Norfolk Island.
 On these journeys he carried out hydrographic surveys and tried to halt kidnappings and other pirate activities.
 Moresby was responsible for claiming New Guinea for the British and named Port Moresby in honour of his father.

 Skip to